chekurisahil/article-de/README.md

 ## How It Works

 This program is written in Python.
-It starts by finding the positions of the word counts of the articles in the TXT file and generates a list of all the articles.
-The list is iterated over and individual pieces of information for each article are gathered into a list.
-Once the list is complete, it is written into an Excel file.
+It starts by finding the word count of each article and generates a list of all the articles.
+The list of articles is iterated over and the information for each article is gathered into a list.
+Each list is then written into an Excel file.

 ## Technical Details